The Explore TV

 Sailing on the lagoon: the seven colors of paradise

-Watching the blues change is a beautiful feeling.
+Watching the blues shift is a beautiful experience.
 Stepping on the mud at the bottom of the lagoon, not so much—they don’t tell you that—but it’s okay… you’re in paradise.

 Sleeping by the water